Caskets and Coffins: A Guide for Choosing a Funeral Casket

 Funeral casket prices can vary – a lot!
 Use this guide to choose the casket that best meets your needs.

-Caskets are generally the single most expensive funeral cost, so it’s not surprising that one of the most frequent questions we receive from funeral planners is how to choose a coffin.
-As such an emotional and pricey choice, it makes sense that many funeral planners have a hard time deciding which would best fit their needs.
+Caskets are generally the single most expensive funeral cost, so it’s not surprising that one of the most frequent questions we receive from funeral planners is how to choose a funeral casket.
 To try to ease some of the difficulty and stress, we have put together some information to help funeral planners understand their options and the prices associated with caskets.

 Generally, funeral planners choose between wood and metal caskets, although there is emerging interest in fiberglass caskets and eco-friendly coffins made of bamboo, willow, or banana leaf.
 Whichever casket a funeral planner selects, he or she may choose to add special features, like interior liners, a lift and tilt bed mechanism to help achieve an ideal viewing height, and interchangeable corners that showcase various themes (hobbies, religion … etc), among others.

 More and more funeral planners are choosing wooden coffins as environmental concerns over metal caskets rise and cremation rates increase.
 Funeral planners interested in a wooden casket may choose from basic cloth-covered plywood, wood laminates, or solid hardwoods, with solid hardwoods being the most expensive option.
 Individuals may also choose from various features like hand-carved details, hand-rubbed finishes, or multiple sandings.
 Other than the features, there are several factors that affect the price of wooden coffins: labor costs associated with the harvesting and milling of lumber, availability (species like mahogany often have to be transported from far distances since it’s indigenous only to certain areas of the world), and materials waste (walnut, for example, has a large frequency of knots that renders a major portion worthless).